 adopt policies, procedures and programs consistent with equal opportunity and anti-discrimination principles.

-In developing policies, procedures and programs to support equal opportunity, the University will consult, as appropriate with staff and students.
+In developing policies, procedures and programs to support equal opportunity, diversity and gender equality, the University will consult, as appropriate with staff and students.
 Procedures and programs will be monitored and evaluated against stated objectives.

 Every member of the University community is expected to be aware of such policies and of their own individual obligations under relevant State and Federal laws and to ensure that their actions conform to them.
 All heads of academic units, managers and supervisors have particular responsibility for programs to be implemented which are consistent with such laws.

-All approvals of decisions made in relation to developing and implementing policies, procedures and programs which support the University's Equal Opportunity Policy must be in accordance with the University's Staffing Regulations Register.
+All approvals of decisions made in relation to developing and implementing policies, procedures and programs which support the University's Equal Opportunity Policy must be in accordance with the University's Delegations of Authority Policy and Register.

 The University may make changes to this policy from time to time to improve the effectiveness of its operation.
 In this regard, any staff member who wishes to make any comments about this policy may forward their suggestions to Human Resources.